Contents

 Many boards still:

-• Treat cyber security as a pure IT issue
+• Treat cybersecurity as a pure IT issue

 • Lack visibility into supply chain and SaaS risks